aaronallport/generator-karma/readme.md

 * `--test-framework=[framework]`

   Defaults to `mocha`.
 Can be switched for another supported testing framework like `jasmine` or `qunit`.
+The entry "requirejs" is included by default and cannot be changed unless you manually edit the generated configration files once they are created.

 * `--coffee`